sysbio-vo/sysbio-course/en/NGSchool2017.md

 > **NB:** If you want to know more about apt-cache command, just run it in the console without any parameters

-After googling we found out that default Ubuntu repository does not contain the most fresh R distribution, as packages are updated gradually when some time passes after package authors updates it.
+After googling we found out that default Ubuntu repository does not contain the most fresh R distribution, as packages are updated gradually when some time passes after package authors updates it \(it can happen with many packages, especially actively developed ones\).
 We are suggested to add custom repository, which contains fresh R:

 ```bash
 sudo add-apt-repository ppa:marutter/rrutter
 sudo apt-get update
 ```

-asdf
+Now after packages metadata update we see that we can upgrade smth:

 ```bash
 19 packages can be upgraded.
 Run 'apt list --upgradable' to see them.